wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.6.7 =
+= 1.6.8 =
-Minor improvement in the JetPack compatibility fix, and updated the spam filters.
+Updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==